knchadha/knchadha.github.io/_pages/about.md

   - /about.html
 ---

-I am Research Scientist in the Central Applied Science team at Meta.
+I work as a Research Scientist in Meta’s Central Applied Science team, focusing primarily on identifying, addressing, and mitigating privacy risks associated with foundational generative AI models.
+My role involves extensive collaboration with multiple internal teams to understand and fulfill their privacy-related needs by developing and deploying advanced research methodologies and practical libraries for wide adoption across various Meta products.
-I am interested in answering questions in differential privacy, trustworthy AI, uncertainty quantification, and federated learning.
+My research interests lie broadly in safe and trustworthy AI.

 Previously, I was a PhD student at Stanford University, advised by [Prof. John Duchi](https://web.stanford.edu/~jduchi/).
 Before joining Stanford, I did my undergraduate studies at IIT Bombay where I worked with [Prof. Vivek Borkar](https://www.ee.iitb.ac.in/web/people/faculty/home/borkar), [Prof. Ankur Kulkarni](https://www.sc.iitb.ac.in/~ankur/) and [Prof. Jayakrishnan Nair](https://www.ee.iitb.ac.in/~jayakrishnan.nair/) on Game Theory, Power Systems and Bandit Algorithms.